DS and Mezzo's 20th and 16th birthdays respectively occur during the time they're stuck in the mindscapes.

 Call a Rabbit a "Smeerp": Zig-zagged.
 Most regular animals don't exist, and sometimes an animal is mentioned and the trainers won't know what that is.
 Other times, they refer to certain Pokémon as the animal they are based off of.

 Carnivore Confusion: Yes, every Pokemon in the setting is perfectly sapient, and yes, the predatory ones will kill for their food.
+The prevailing view amongst predators when hunting is to mainly aim for jerks and not to revel in the kill.

 Conservation of Ninjutsu: Our heroes regularly end up blasting or beating their way past veritable hordes of Pokemon, but can be given a fair amount of trouble when fighting one on one.